wwy1515/Segment-Based-Light-Transport-Framework/README.md

 ## Code Release

-The code will be made available soon.
-Please stay tuned for updates.
+**I am currently busy with ongoing work and, for now, can’t provide a timeline for releasing the full codebase.
+That said, making the code available is still something I intend to do when circumstances allow.** Please stay tuned for updates.